wkennedy3125/GetAndCleanDataProject/README.md

 ****

-Pull out column names to clean them up and make easier to tidy.
+Pull out column names to clean them up and make it easier to manage.

 The variables currently look like:
 * tBodyAcc-mean()-Z
 * tBodyAcc-std()-X

 1. Remove parentheses
 2. Change first dash to an underscore to differentiate breaks
 3. Change leading 'f' to 'frequency.'
 Makes it easier to separate into other column below.
 4. Change leading ’t’ to ‘time’